Hypericum canariense: Habitat

 Hypericum canariense grows in clayey or sandy soils, as well as in loam.
 It is found along creeklines and roadsides.
 It is also prominent in dry scrub habitats and in mesic forests, often alongside Globularia salicina.

 Description

 The species is a flowering shrub growing 2–3 m in height.
 Its many stems bear waxy lance-shaped leaves 5–7 cm long.
 The plentiful flowers each have five bright to deep yellow petals each just over a centimeter long and many yellowish whiskery stamens.
 It reproduces via the seed in its dehiscent dry fruits and also vegetatively via rhizome.

-The species is commonly misidentified as H. canadense or Peritoma arborea because of their similar flower structure and large stamens.
+The species is commonly misidentified as H. canadense or Cleomella arborea because of their similar flower structure and large stamens.

 Varieties

 The species has three accepted varieties: